brcdev-minecraft/docs-brcdev-net/docs/shopgui/hidden-options.md

       - 51
 ```

-**WARNING:** This setting can clash with the already existing `slot` option.
+<p class="error"><b>WARNING:</b> This setting can clash with the already existing `slot` option.
 Remove this entirely if you wish to use the `slots` option.

 ## Enforce Default Stack Size
 If you would like to bypass Minecraft's default stack sizes for certain items (such as armour, tools and potions), you can make use of the `enforceDefaultStackSize` setting.
 This will allow purchased items in the shop to bypass the limit, allowing you to purchase more than one of these items, and keep them in the same inventory slot.

-**WARNING:** This setting circumvents typical Minecraft behavior.
+<p class="error"><b>WARNING:</b> This setting circumvents typical Minecraft behavior.
 While this specific use-case has not seen any issues within servers, it cannot be guaranteed that changing this setting will not cause issues.

 This can be changed by inserting the following setting in the [`config.yml`](https://pastebin.com/KiM3PjU7):
 ```yaml